Memorial service planned for Trevon Johnson; family questions shooting

 Johnson was shot late Sunday night when the deputy responded to a domestic violence call in the Brandywine neighborhood.

-The deputy told investigators he believed Johnson had a knife.
+The deputy told investigators that he believed Johnson had a knife.
 Family members say that isn't true.

 "We're aware of the multiple 911 calls being released, but there's a few things that were said there that need to be clarified," Singletary said.